insin/DOMBuilder/docs/index.rst

 -----------------------

-The function which does the real work when you call an element creation function :js:func:`DOMBuilder.createElement` - it's comparatively inflexible with the arguments it accepts, but still more convenient than creating and populating elements manually using DOM methods.
+The function which does the real work when you call an element creation function is :js:func:`DOMBuilder.createElement` - it's comparatively inflexible with the arguments it accepts, but still more convenient than creating and populating elements manually using DOM methods.

 .. js:function:: DOMBuilder.createElement(tagName[, attributes[, children]])

+   Creates a DOM Element with the given tag name, attributes and children.

    :param String tagName: the name of the element to be created.
    :param Object attributes: attributes to be applied to the new element.
    :param Array children: childen to be appended to the new element.

-   Creates a DOM Element object with the given tag name, attributes and children.

    If children are provided, they will be appended to the new element.
    Any  children which are not DOM Elements will be coerced to ``String``